 The course-based approach exposes you to new material as well as reinforces and updates your knowledge in areas you’ve already mastered.

-Your fellow students will be learning the same material at the same time, so if you find yourself struggling, you can connect with them for additional support.
+Your fellow students will be learning the same material at the same time, so if you find yourself struggling, you can connect with your peers and faculty for additional support.

 Complete competencies at your own pace, based on your ability to demonstrate understanding of their content.
-At the beginning of each term, you will map out your learning goals in partnership with your Academic Coach.
+At the beginning of each term, you will map out your learning goals in partnership with Walden faculty and your Academic Coach.

 Compare highlights of the Tempo Learning™ and course-based formats to decide which best suits your career goals and learning style.